watamario15/dotfiles/README.md

 ./install.sh
 ```

-`initialze.sh` sets up the Git and installs some essential packages.
+Executing `./initialze.sh` sets up the Git and installs some essential packages.
+Also, you can install CASLII/COMETII by `./initialize.sh caslcomet` and development packages for SHARP Brain by `./initialize.sh brain`.